I2SL/Multi-Aperture-Quantum-Imaging/README.md

 # Multi-Aperture-Quantum-Imaging
-Quantum modal imaging methods for multi-aperture systems.
+Quantum super-resolution imaging using optical systems with multiple apertures.